datacenter/ignite-DEPRECATED/README.md

   To launch UI use http://<ipaddress>:<port>/ui/index.html Use New User registration link in the UI to create a new user credential.
 Login to the page using this credential.

+Installing poap.py in the script server

+1.Ignite_poap.py – sample poap.py script is available in github
+2.Modify ignite_poap.py to assign ip address and port number of the ignite server (see the ip address and port number used while executing manage.py run server)
+	a.
+Search for “ignite server” in poap.py and change the following values
+		#ignite server
+		hostname = "172.31.219.76"
+		port = "8001"
+	b.
+Save the changes
+	c.
+Copy and rename the file to “poap.py” in the script server directory /var/lib/tftpboot 3.Please note, poap.py should be installed in the script server whose address is returned in the DHCP OFFER during the dhcp discover process

 # License

 Copyright 2015 Cisco Systems, Inc.